 The site is on the main line canal as it crosses the dam of the Canal & River Trust Bittell Reservoir.
 The moorings run alongside the access road to the reservoir cottage.

 The four water points on site are for the use of all boaters.
+The nearest Elsan disposal unit, Showers and refuse points can be found at Tardebigge Wharf.

 An electric bollard is installed at this berth and is for the use of the permit holder only.
 Electricity is provided by Smart Meters where electricty is purchased via an online account.